 If you’ve sleep apnea and want to discuss your treatment options; consult a dentist.
 Yes, you read it right.
 By getting a patient’s complete medical history, a dentist can make out symptoms and refer them to a suitable doctor.
 Subsequently, the dentist would carry out a physical assessment, and sleep test, to settle on if an oral device could be a helpful treatment solution.
 Only those skilled in dental sleep medicine can give the fitting oral device fit for the patient.

-The Role Dentists in Sleep Apnea Treatment
+The Role of Dentists in Sleep Apnea Treatment

-To put it in simple words, dentists can be a helpful partner for disruptive sleep apnea treatment.
+To put it in simple words, dentists can be a helpful partners for disruptive sleep apnea treatment.
 After a diagnosis, a dentist can help people with sleep apnea.
 They can even suggest them treatment options.
 Dentists may suggest wearing oral appliances.
 These devices can relieve warning signs in patients of regular weight with mild to moderate sleep apnea.

 Dentists weigh up their patients’ teeth, TMJ, and mouths to find out whether the patient is suitable for mandibular advancement devices.
 If they are appropriate, dentists generate models of their teeth.
 Then, specialists use these models to make oral appliances that fit patients’ mouths.
-The proper fitting is essential since an imperfectly fitted device can lead to jaw damage.
+Proper fitting is essential since an imperfectly fitted device can lead to jaw damage.
 Patients put on their devices even when they sleep to ease their sleep apnea symptoms.

 Tongue-retaining devices are less regular.
 However, they’re suitable for a wider range of mouths.
-These oral appliances cleave to the patient’s tongue in a forward position.
+These oral appliances cleave the patient’s tongue in a forward position.
 As the tongue is attached to the lower jaw, this tool also keeps the airway open.